jetbrains-academy/refactoring-course/README.md

 ## Getting started

-You can use this course in the Course Creator mode or create a course archive from the source code.
+This course is [available](https://plugins.jetbrains.com/plugin/23048-introduction-to-ide-code-refactoring) on JetBrains Marketplace and can be installed from the IntelliJ IDEA IDE directly, but you can also use it in the Course Creator mode or create a course archive from the source code.

 ### Getting started: create a course preview from the source code